Introduction: Mounted Deer Antlers

 Step 2: Clean the Antlers

 What I ended up doing was boiling for 10 minutes, scrapping away with a skinny puddy knife.
 When it got tough I boiled again for another 10 minutes and then scrapped again.
 This all took place in the garage on a camp stove so as not to stink up the house.
 The whole boiling part didn’t smell that bad, but it did smell a little bit after it came out of the water.
 Not terrible.
-I imagine that it would be worse if I were doing the whole skull and there was more flesh stuck around.
+I imagine that it would be worse if I were doing the whole skull and there was more flesh stuck on it.

 Step 3: Mount the Skull Cap on the Mounting Plate